-- 8.1 Review of Standing Orders These Standing Orders shall be reviewed annually by the Council of Governors and any requirements for amendments must be directed to the joint meeting with the Board of Directors. - 8.2 Deputy-Chair In relation to any matter concerning the Council of Governors or a Governor outside a meeting of the Council of Governors, which arises the Deputy-Chair may exercise such power as the Chair would have in those circumstances. - 8.3 Notice Any written notice required by these SO's shall be deemed to have been given on the day the notice was sent to the recipient. - 8.4 Confidentiality A Governor shall not disclose any matter reported to the Council of Governors notwithstanding that the matter has been reported or action has been concluded, if the Council of Governors shall resolve that it is confidential.
+- 8.1 Review of Standing Orders These Standing Orders shall be reviewed annually by the Council of Governors and any requirements for amendments must be approved by both the Board of Directors and the Council of Governors. - 8.2 Vice Chair In relation to any matter concerning the Council of Governors or a Governor outside a meeting of the Council of Governors, which arises the Vice Chair may exercise such power as the Chair would have in those circumstances. - 8.3 Notice Any written notice required by these SOs shall be deemed to have been given on the day the notice was sent to the recipient. - 8.4 Confidentiality A Governor shall not disclose any matter reported to the Council of Governors notwithstanding that the matter has been reported or action has been concluded, if the Council of Governors shall resolve that it is confidential.